Back To Blog

 Header

 When thinking of your child’s future, you understand that a key to starting a successful career is a post-secondary education.
-Whether it’s a two-year, four-year, graduate, technical, or professional degree, you know it would be best to start saving now to decrease student debt later.
+Whether it’s a two-year, four-year, graduate, technical, professional certificate, or apprenticeship, you know it would be best to start saving now to decrease student debt later.
 As you research tips for how to save for college, you may keep coming across 529 plans and wonder, “What is a 529 plan?”

 Ohio's 529 Plan, CollegeAdvantage, was established by Section 529 of the Internal Revenue Code to encourage parents to save their children’s future higher education costs in a tax-advantaged manner.
 CollegeAdvantage is Ohio’s 529 college savings program.
 The tax benefits of opening a CollegeAdvantage Direct 529 Plan account are: